55 Morning Lane

 What’s happening now

-• a RIBA Stage 1 design report showing early ideas for the site layout, the challenges of the site, the benefits and trade-offs involved in each option
+- a RIBA Stage 1 design report showing the early outline development ideas and options for the site, identifying the physical challenges as well as the benefits and trade-offs involved with each of the early development ideas

 Challenges we face